Duplicate Field

 Best Practices

-When Copying Is Not Necessary
+When Duplicating Is Not Necessary

 Some transformations are non-destructive or minimally destructive, and copying may not be needed: